-A “bridge” is a form of dental prosthetic that allows for the placement of an artificial tooth in an area where a healthy tooth used to exist.
+A bridge is a form of dental prosthetic that allows for the placement of an artificial tooth in an area where a healthy tooth used to exist.

 When an entire tooth is lost, a bridge acts as a unifying device that supports the artificial tooth (called a pontic), and eliminates the gap between adjacent teeth.
-To accomplish this, however, the pontic needs to be joined to these adjacent teeth in order to stay in place.
+To accomplish this, the pontic must be joined to these adjacent teeth in order to stay in place.

 When used as support for a bridge, a prosthetic crown acts as a connecting anchor for the artificial tooth.
 It can be used in conjunction with an inlay or an onlay, or can be used in combination with another crown on the tooth that straddles the pontic.

 A crown that includes high noble metal, is designated as such because at least 60% of its composition is of the noble metals gold, platinum, palladium, and silver.
 Of that 60%, at least 40% of that needs to be gold in order to earn this distinction from the American Dental Association.

-Use of a full, high noble metal crown, is done when the strength and longevity of the crown are critical, and when repair is needed outside the "smile zone," as with back molars.
+Use of a full, high noble metal crown, is done when the strength and longevity of the crown are critical, and when repair is needed outside the smile zone, as with back molars.

-To look up and find more cdt dental codes from the American Dental Association, please visit our complete Dental Procedure Code Library.
+To look up and find more CDT dental codes from the American Dental Association, please visit our complete Dental Procedure Code Library.